 Messages for Students: We ask that all necessary after-school arrangements be made at home so phone calls to the school are not necessary.
 However, we realize that occasionally real emergencies do arise.
-In such cases, the school secretary will deliver your message to your child's teacher.
+In such cases, the school secretary will deliver parent/guardian messages to the child's teacher.